Three Whales Corruption Scandal: Possible victims

+Several individuals involved in investigating the Three Whales case have suffered threats and assaults or died under suspicious circumstances.

-Mr. Vorobiov, Head of Central Operative Customs, who initiated criminal case 27400-22/2000 after finding out about the fictitious Liga Mars company, was assaulted in February 2002.
+Mr. Vorobiov, Head of Central Operative Customs, who initiated Criminal Case 27400-22/2000 after finding out about the fictitious Liga Mars company, was assaulted in February 2002.

-A logistic manager for the stores Grand and Three Whales, Mr. Polyakov, was attacked two weeks later.
+A logistics manager for the Grand and Three Whales stores, Mr. Polyakov, was attacked two weeks later.

-One day later, an investigator for the Russian Customs Committee captain Yuhimenko who followed a lead received a head trauma.
-On the same day the car of Moscow region's Interior Ministry investigator Ms. Nenahova was bombed.
-Ms. Nenahova worked on the case 12707 against Liga Mars employees.
+One day later, an investigator for the Russian Customs Committee, captain Yuhimenko, received a head trauma.
+On the same day, the car of Moscow region's Interior Ministry investigator, Ms. Nenahova, was bombed.
+Ms. Nenahova worked on Case 12707 against Liga Mars employees.
 Investigator Pavel Zaitsev and his family received numerous threats throughout the year.

 On May 27, 2003, Mikhail Pereverzev, the president of the Furniture Importers Association and a key witness in the affair, was shot dead in a hospital.

-On July 3, 2003, Yury Shchekochikhin died a few days after he had been hospitalized, according to the Russian officials, from a suddenly developed allergy of unknown origin, but his relatives were denied an official medical report about the cause of his illness, and were forbidden to take specimens of his tissues to conduct an independent medical investigation.
-The possibility that he was poisoned is widely considered.
+On July 3, 2003, Yury Shchekochikhin died a few days after he had been hospitalized, according to Russian officials, from a suddenly developed allergy of unknown origin.
+His relatives were denied an official medical report about the cause of his illness, and were forbidden from taking specimens of his tissue to conduct an independent medical investigation.
+The possibility that he was poisoned has been widely considered.
 Shchekochikhin's colleague in the Duma, Aleksandr Gurov, was never asked to witness, according to Novaya Gazeta's chief editor Dmitry Muratov.

-Also in 2003, Andrey Saenko, another key witness, was severely injured as a result of an assassination attempt.
+Also in 2003, Andrey Saenko, another key witness, was severely injured in an assassination attempt.

 Customs investigators Mikhail Vanin and Colonel General Boris Gutin lost their jobs in 2004.